 Some are calling him “The Brazilian Gordon Ryan”, but who is he and why is he so special?

-Mica is a 17-year-old brown belt from Manaus Brazil.
+Mica is a 17-year-old Black Belt from Manaus Brazil.
 Manaus is the city in the Amazon that produces some of the toughest guys in the sport of Brazilian Jiu-Jitsu like Ronaldo, Jacare, Souza, Alexandre Ribeiro, Walid Ismail, and many others.

 Mica got his brown belt from his father Melky Galvao who is the head coach of the Dream Art academy in Manaus.
 Dream Art academy, also, has another location in Sao Paulo, Brazil led by Izak Maez, and is one of the first-ever pro sports teams in BJJ.